 Two commencement ceremonies are held each academic year (in December and May) to honor graduates.
-Candidates who have been cleared to participate in Commencement are encouraged to participate.
+Candidates who have been cleared to participate in Commencement exercises are encouraged to participate.
 Informational packets are mailed to candidates after the application for graduation deadline.
 Packets contain information about commencement, including how to purchase caps, gowns, invitations, and other graduation supplies.

 An additional conferral period is provided in August for those who complete requirements during the summer.
 Summer graduates are encouraged to participate in the commencement ceremony in December.
-Diplomas are mailed no later than one month after the degree conferral date.
+Completed students' diplomas are mailed no later than one month after the degree conferral date.
+Diplomas will be held until exit counseling and all other requirements have been completed.